Paolo Roversi

 PR

-I never try to understand too much, you know.
-I never try to analyze my work or my life, or to understand too much why it happened like this or like that.
-I prefer to keep going into the mystery, by living in the chance—in the faith, yes, the distance of what is possible.
-If I stay too close to asking questions, I lose the feeling.
+I never try to understand too much.
+I don’t try to analyze my work or my life, or to explain why things happened one way or another.
+I prefer to keep going into the mystery, to live in chance—in faith, yes, in the distance of what is possible.
+If I stay too close to questions, I lose the feeling.

 EO